LeapAppServices/LAS-Demo-OneToMany-iOS/README.md

 1. Log in leap.as console and create an app.
 You can skip this step if you've already created one.
 2. Clone the repository and open project with Xcode.
-3. Add your LAS application id and client key in `AppDelegate.m`.
+3. Add your MaxLeap application id and client key in `AppDelegate.m`.

 ## Learn More

-Please check official [LAS iOS Guide](https://leap.as/docs/cloudData/ios.html) to learn more details.
+Please check official [MaxLeap iOS Guide](https://leap.as/en_us/guide/devguide/ios.htm) to learn more details.